spencer411/2021_Bioinformatics_Fellowship/README.md

 **VISUALIZATION TOOLS**

 Hopefully at this point you have a acquired a large amount of data and are interested in visualizing that data.
 This is how scientists really communicate the results of their work.
-Below is a mix of general tools (that may be used to transform your data into figures that you conceive), along with some very specific tools (based on the analyses from above).
+Below is a mix of general tools (that may be used to transform your data into figures that you conceive), along with some more specific tools (based on the analyses from above).
 We will start with the general:

 **Visualizations With R**

-**Interactive Tree Of Life**
+**Interactive Tree Of Life (iTOL)**

 **Making a FastANI Heatmap**